Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Generating conjugacy classes

 We conclude that every polygon $P$ in $\calP \setminus P_0$ is contained in some $\calL_n$.
-Since the layers $\calL_j$ all have disjoint interiors, $n$ is unique and the parents of $P$ are necessarily contained in $E_{n-1}$ by \eqref{bulletA}.
-Lastly, the parent is unique by \eqref{bulletD}. \end{proof}
+By \eqref{bulletA}, the layers $\calL_j$ all have disjoint interiors, so that $n$ is unique.
+Moreover, the elements that have $P$ as their first-born child are necessarily contained in $E_{n-1}$.
+Indeed, $P$ is only adjacent to polygons in $\calL_{n-1}$, $\calL_n$ and $\calL_{n+1}$, so it could only be the first-born child of an element in $E_{n-1}$, $E_n$, or $E_{n+1}$ but by definition the first-born child of an element in $E_k$ yields a polygon contained in $\calL_{k+1}$.
+Lastly, $P$ has a unique parent in $E_{n-1}$ by \eqref{bulletD}. \end{proof}

 We use this automaton to generate elements in the group $T(2,3,r)$ until we cover a large enough ball around the point $x_0 = C$ to capture all conjugacy classes of hyperbolic elements of translation length at most $L$ (and test for conjugacy between them).
 In order to compute the inner radius of the region covered after $n$ generations, we use the fact that its boundary is the set of edges in the last generation with labels different from I. We then measure the distance from $C$ to each of these edges and take the minimum.
 Since the distance function is convex, the distance from $C$ to an edge $e$ is either the height of the triangle with base $e$ and opposite vertex $C$, or the minimum of the lengths of the two other edges, depending on whether the altitude is contained in the triangle or not.